sinedied/articles/articles/diy/internal-battery-nts-1/internal-battery-nts-1.md

 - 1x [USB power bank in credit card format](https://fr.aliexpress.com/item/32809540226.html)
 - 1x [Mini power switch](https://fr.aliexpress.com/item/4000938867866.html)
 - 3x [PCB wire cable with a 10cm length](https://fr.aliexpress.com/item/32740871834.html)
+- 1x [Replacement side panel](https://www.thingiverse.com/thing:4748960) (to 3D print)
 - Solder wire
 - Electrical tape
 - Soldering iron
 - Glue gun
 - Screwdriver

-You'll also need to print [this replacement side planel](https://www.thingiverse.com/thing:4748960) using a 3D printer.
-If you don't have a 3D printer, you can ask a friend who have one or search for a fab lab near your home.
+You'll need to print [the replacement side planel](https://www.thingiverse.com/thing:4748960) using a 3D printer.
+If you don't have a 3D printer, you can ask a friend who have one or find a fab lab near your home.

 ## Prepare the parts

 The first step is to disassemble your Korg NTS-1 and remove the main board.
-You don't need to unscrew everything for that, you can remove the back panel and loose the screws of the side panels where the connections are to be able to remove the board.
+You don't need to unscrew everything for that, you only need to remove the back panel and loose the screws of the side panels where the connections are to be able to remove the board.

 Then you have to pry open your USB battery to extract the USB board and battery out of the casing.
 You can use a small flat screwdriver for that.
 Once the case is open, remove the battery carefully as it's usually glued to the case.